ryanmorr/ryanmorr.github.io/_posts/2013-09-01-leveraging-the-most-out-of-css-classes.md

 </pre>
 </div>

 Typically character classes do not need to be overridden in a lower level context as they should be mutually exclusive from your structure and skin.
-You&#8217;ll also want to avoid depending on character classes to target descendants as part of a selector statement.
+You'll also want to avoid depending on character classes to target descendants as part of a selector statement.
 Doing so will expand the scope of the class beyond its original purpose, this can snow ball into further dependencies that result in a loss of modularity and flexibility.

 Exploiting character classes to the fullest means easy adoption of shared markup conventions and allow for ease in code integration.
 By putting together a small component library, you will find that they will not only provide reusable classes throughout an entire application but also amongst projects.